laurent-greyling/MyBot/README.md

 # MyBot

 Bots are not a new thing in the world, but lately it has become the best new thing since toast.
 To create a new bot is fairly simple with [Microsoft's Bot Framework](https://dev.botframework.com/).
-Here you can find all documentation to start.

 For my first bot I will attempt to have a bot do an interview based on the [Nfield system](http://niposoftware.com/), and to keep track of the process I will follow and use documents available in the documentation section of [Microsoft's Bot Framework](https://dev.botframework.com/).